thejunglejane/thejunglejane.github.io/_posts/projects/2015-04-12-datums-a-postgresql-pipeline-for-reporter.markdown

 I started using Reporter because I'm anxious.
 At first, I just had Reporter ask me how anxious I was on a scale of 1 to 10.
 That was it.
 The trend was interesting (there was a time when it looked like a perfect sine wave), but the numbers by themselves, as you probably could've guessed, are little better than meaningless.
 So I started adding questions: Where are you?
 Who are you with?
 What are you working on?
 What tools are you using?
 Did you have sex today?
 (My full survey is [below](#survey).)

-After about a year, I had amassed enough reports that I was ready to go full-on [Feltron](http://feltron.com/) on myself.[^1] I have Reporter set up to automatically export your data as JSON to a folder in Dropbox, and I needed an easy way to get the data into PostgreSQL because KEEP CALM AND JUST ALWAYS USE POSTGRES.
+After about a year, I had amassed enough reports that I was ready to go [Feltron](http://feltron.com/) on myself.[^1] I have Reporter set up to automatically export your data as JSON to a folder in Dropbox, and I needed an easy way to get the data into PostgreSQL because KEEP CALM AND JUST ALWAYS USE POSTGRES.

 So I built [Datums](https://www.github.com/thejunglejane/datums).
 Datums is a pipeline for Reporter that will take the JSON files exported by Reporter and load them into a PostgreSQL database.
 The datums data model is defined using the [SQLAlchemy ORM](http://www.sqlalchemy.org/), and the datums library handles adding, updating, and deleting reports.
 The datums command line tool makes it super easy to insert records in batches.
 I have a cron job that runs every morning that inserts the reports from the day before with